pbentkowski/ERC_grants_stats/README.md

 http://obywatelenauki.pl/about-us/

-Licensed under CC BY 4.0
+Licensed under CC BY 4.0 ; attribute to "'Citizens of Academia' social movement" or "ruch społeczny Obywatele Nauki"

 Please, mind the licences of the original data creators: The World Bank, ERC and EuroStat